GONZALOCAPILLAPAREDES/Tic-Tac-Toe/README.md

    "matchId": <The new match's ID>
 }
 ```
+#### TO IMPROVE
+The unitary tests are missing due to lack of time, eventhough the endpoints functionalities have been tested with Postman.
 ### MONGO-DB

 In order to implement the DB based persistence, it has been decided to use `MongoDB`, as we won´t need JOIN SQL operations and performance seems to be better for our case as it scales easily and operations are perfom quicker.
 This information is taken from: